Medical-Imaging-Group/DCE-MRI-Compare/README.md

      3. Dataset :- This folder contains the dataset of patient B.
      4. Vol :-  This folder contains the recontructed Ktrans map of patient B for all undersampling rates (R).
 2.Test_NN :-  This folder contains the DL based models for indirect reconstruction of Ktrans maps.
 This code contains three folders:-
-ISTA-Net_plus :- This folder contains the weights and testing file of ISTA-Net+[2]  as mentioned in paper :- "ISTA-Net: Interpretable Optimization-Inspired Deep Network for Image Compressive Sensing".
+- ISTA-Net_plus :- This folder contains the weights and testing file of ISTA-Net+[2]  as mentioned in paper :- "ISTA-Net: Interpretable Optimization-Inspired Deep Network for Image Compressive Sensing".
 This folder contains testing model and files for 20X, 50X and 100X undersampling.
 The test data of patient B and undersampling mask are present in folder of MODL.
 This code is used to estimate high resolution anatomical images from undersampled K-t space Data

-MODL:- This folder contains the trained models for 20X,50X and 100X undersampling.
+- MODL:- This folder contains the trained models for 20X,50X and 100X undersampling.
 This code is used to estimate high resolution anatomical images from undersampled K-t space Data.
 This method is give by Hemant Kumar Aggarwal in his paper "MoDL: Model Based Deep Learning Architecture for Inverse Problems" and the original code of the paper is available at  [https://github.com/hkaggarwal/modl . ](https://github.com/hkaggarwal/modl)
 This folder also contains a folder name test_datasets which has the testing dataset of Patient B and the 20X, 50X and 100X undersampling masks.

-TK_modelling:- This folder has 4 main components:- recon_NN :- This folder contains the .h5py file that is reconstructed from MODL and ISTA-Net+ . vol :- This folder contains the estimated Ktrans maps using the reconstructed anatomical images of MODL and ISTA-Net+ .
+ -TK_modelling:- This folder has 4 main components:-

+1. recon_NN :- This folder contains the .h5py file that is reconstructed from MODL and ISTA-Net+ .

+2. vol :- This folder contains the estimated Ktrans maps using the reconstructed anatomical images of MODL and ISTA-Net+ .

-Vol_ISTA_NN_Kt_Vp_SEN_AD_3d.m :- This file estimates Ktrans map from reconstructed anatomical images  (via ISTA-Net+ ).
+3. Vol_ISTA_NN_Kt_Vp_SEN_AD_3d.m :- This file estimates Ktrans map from reconstructed anatomical images  (via ISTA-Net+ ).

-Vol_MODL_NN_Kt_Vp_SEN_AD_3d.m :- This file estimates Ktrans map from reconstructed anatomical images  (via MODL ).
+     1. Vol_MODL_NN_Kt_Vp_SEN_AD_3d.m :- This file estimates Ktrans map from reconstructed anatomical images  (via MODL ).

 Generate Results:- This folder contains code and data to compare the results of direct and indirect estimation techniques.
-This folder has 3 main files/folders:- compare.m :- This file compares the reconstructed Ktrans map from direct reconstruction techniques and indirect reconstruction techniques using 4 metrices (PSNR, nRMSE, SSIM and Xydeas metric).
+This folder has 3 main files/folders:-

+- compare.m :- This file compares the reconstructed Ktrans map from direct reconstruction techniques and indirect reconstruction techniques using 4 metrices (PSNR, nRMSE, SSIM and Xydeas metric).

-Vol_NN :- This folder contains the Ktrans maps reconstructed using indirect DL based techniques for all R.
+- Vol_NN :- This folder contains the Ktrans maps reconstructed using indirect DL based techniques for all R.

-Vol :- This folder contains the recontructed Ktrans map of patient B for all undersampling rates (R).
+- Vol :- This folder contains the recontructed Ktrans map of patient B for all undersampling rates (R).

-Make_plots :- This folder plots the barchart of performance of direct and indirect estimation techniques for Patient B. It has a folder:- datasets:- This folder contains a .mat file which consists of performance results of the US, L2, TV+L1 in terms of PSNR, nRMSE, SSIM and Xydeas metric. barplot.py :- Is the python execution file.
+4. Make_plots :- This folder plots the barchart of performance of direct and indirect estimation techniques for Patient B. It has a folder:-

+- datasets:- This folder contains a .mat file which consists of performance results of the US, L2, TV+L1 in terms of PSNR, nRMSE, SSIM and Xydeas metric.

+- barplot.py :- Is the python execution file.